Skip to content

 Once a symbol of industrial production, the site is now a vibrant center for creativity, innovation and digitalization.

-In 1672, a woolen goods factory was established on the site of today’s Tabakfabrik Linz; after its bankruptcy in 1850, tobacco products were produced at the site.
+In 1672, a woolen goods factory was established on the site of today’s Tabakfabrik Linz; after its bankruptcy in 1850, tobacco products were produced here.

 The current buildings were constructed between 1929 and 1935 by the architects